Find your way around Analytics

 - Weighted: sorts percentage data in order of importance instead of numerical order.

 - Search: display only rows matching your search term.
-Click advanced to filter the data table in more complex ways.
+Click advanced to define more complex filters.

 - Table display buttons: change the way the data table is displayed.
 Your choices include: